aukletio/Auklet-Releaser-C/README.md

 ## Prerequisites

-Before an application is released to Auklet, the Auklet library, **libauklet.a** needs to be integrated with the application.
+Before creating a new release, the Auklet library, **libauklet.a**  needs to be integrated with the application.
 See the README for the [Auklet Agent][auklet_agent] for integration instructions.

 ## Quickstart